 RTG alumnus Julian Küppers and RTG PhD student Nico Mitschke have written a report about their work on anaerobic degradation of hydrocarbons for the GDCh division of Environmental Chemistry and Ecotoxicology.
 To learn more about how bacteria activate C-H bonds under anoxic conditions, download the current issue of "Mitteilungsblatt Umweltchemie und Ökotoxikologie" here (text in German):

 Earlier this year, the paper "Insights into Spectator-Directed Catalysis: CO Adsorption on Amine-Capped Platinum Nanoparticles on Oxide Supports" was published in ACS Applied Materials & Interfaces.
-In the publication, which was co-authored by RTG PhD alumni Gabriele Tomaschun, the authors employed amines as spectator molecules on Pt nanoparticles to achieve selective surface site activation in heterogeneous catalysis.
+In the publication, which was co-authored by RTG PhD alumnus Gabriele Tomaschun, the authors employed amines as spectator molecules on Pt nanoparticles to achieve selective surface site activation in heterogeneous catalysis.
 If you want to learn more, check out the new video above!

 M. Siemer, G. Tomaschun, T. Klüner, P. Christopher, K. Al-Shamery, "Insights into Spectator-Directed Catalysis: CO Adsorption on Amine-Capped Platinum Nanoparticles on Oxide Supports", ACS Appl.
 Mater.
 Interfaces 2020, 12, 27765−27776.